About the K Mechanism

 An intervention of a parent/child psycho-social computerized intervention targeting error-related negativity in young children, 2019

-Assistant Professor, Department of Nutrition, Food & Exercise Sciences, College of Human Sciences
+Assistant Professor, Department of Health, Nutrition, and Food Science, Anne Spencer Daves College of Education, Health, and Human Sciences

 K01 from NIDDK